hashicorp/packer/website/source/docs/provisioners/shell.html.md

     **Important:** If you customize this, be sure to include something like the `-e` flag, otherwise individual steps failing won't fail the provisioner.

--   `remote_path` (string) - The filename where the script will be uploaded to in the machine.
-This defaults to `/tmp/script_nnn.sh` where "nnn" is a randomly generated number.
-This value must be a writable location and any parent directories must already exist.
+-   `remote_folder` (string) - The folder where the uploaded script will reside on the machine.
+This defaults to '/tmp'.

+-   `remote_file` (string) - The filename the uploaded script will have on the machine.
+    This defaults to 'script_nnn.sh'.

+-   `remote_path` (string) - The full path to the uploaded script will have on the machine.
+By default this is remote_folder/remote_file, if set this option will override both remote_folder and remote_file.

 -   `skip_clean` (boolean) - If true, specifies that the helper scripts uploaded to the system will not be removed by Packer.
 This defaults to